Armorine86/Armorine86/README.md

 Here you will find all the projects I have done so far during the Cursus.

-Everything is Public so feel free to have a look and use my code as reference for your own work!

-### But Please...
-Do not just copy and paste.
-Self-improvement only comes trough many tries and mistakes!

 # Currently learning:

 C / C++